OpenGamma/Strata/eclipse/README.md

  - Choose the file `Strata/eclipse/install/Strata-Eclipse-Preferences.epf`
  - Click "Finish"

-5. Install the Eclipse plugins
+5. Install Eclipse plugins
  - Go to "Help -> Install new software..."
  - Click the 'Add...' button in the top right
- - Add any plugins deemed necessary
+ - Add any plugins deemed necessary, notably TestNG
  - Restart Eclipse if requested to do so

 6. Import the OpenGamma source code